gilzalc/Data-mining/README.md

+# NLP-
-# NLP- text mining exercise of the book "The prince"
+text mining exercise on the book "The prince"